 Filters will be ordered in the wheel so that the detectors do not see an increased background during filter change.
-Due to non-uniform temperature across the wheel, a filter change is likely to cause a small warming of the detectors, but this should be corrected by the temperature servo system, so the temperature rise should be $\leq 0.1$ K for a few minutes after the change.
-With a wheel temperature < 110K, photon emission from the wheel itself should always be negligible.
+Due to non-uniform temperature across the wheel, a filter change is likely to cause a small warming of the detectors, but this should be corrected by the temperature servo system, so the temperature rise should be $\leq 0.1 \mathrm{K}$ for a few minutes after the change.
+With a wheel temperature $< 110 \mathrm{K}$, photon emission from the wheel itself should always be negligible.

 The wheel also contains "mini-filters" in the V-shaped sectors in between the large science filters.
-These mini-filters cover only a small fraction of the focal plane, and are primarily for engineering use.
+These mini-filters cover only a small fraction of the focal plane, and, with the exception of the HOWFS beam splitter, are primarily for engineering use.